TechChecks/osticket-prereqs/README.md

 <p>
 <a href='https://postimg.cc/30YFgcWD' target='_blank'><img src='https://i.postimg.cc/30YFgcWD/Files-installed-2024-07-12-at-9-11-58-PM.png' height="80%" width="80%" border='0' alt='Files-installed-2024-07-12-at-9-11-58-PM'/></a></p>
 <p>
-In the next step with be to create a remote desktop conection where we will install the necessary software inside of the VM.
+In the next step, create a remote desktop conection where we will install the necessary software inside of the VM.
 If you are using a Mac, you will have to download Mircrosoft remote desktop.
 In this section we will be dowloading IIS (Internet information services), PHP manager for IIS, Rewrite module, PHP-7.3.8, VC_redist.x86.exe, and MySQL 5.5.62 .
-All of the download instructions are provided separately, because it is too much to list.
-These installs will be necessary to install the actaul OsTicket platform in the next step.
+All of the download instructions are provided separately because it is too much to list.
+These initial installs will be necessary to install the actaul OsTicket platform implemented in the next steps.
 </p>
 <br />

 <p>
 <a href='https://postimg.cc/RNXNdVg0' target='_blank'><img src='https://i.postimg.cc/RNXNdVg0/os-ticket-installer-2024-07-12-at-10-11-06-PM.png' height="80%" width="80%" border='0' alt='os-ticket-installer-2024-07-12-at-10-11-06-PM'/></a></p>
 <p>
-In this step, I will be downloading the OS Ticket software and following the upload instructions.
-All necessary software needed to run Osticket has been installed and configured.
+In this step, I will be downloading the OS Ticket software following the installation instructions.
+All necessary software needed to run Osticket has been preinstalled and configured as needed to run the OsTicket platform.
 </p>
 <br />

 <p>
 <a href='https://postimg.cc/8JYvmz5r' target='_blank'><img src='https://i.postimg.cc/8JYvmz5r/Screen-Shot-2024-07-12-at-11-01-45-PM.png' height="80%" width="80%" border='0' alt='Screen-Shot-2024-07-12-at-11-01-45-PM'/></a></p>
 <p>
 OsTicket has successfully been installed.
-In the following steps, I will be assigning privelidges to different agents and users for tickets that will need to be resolved.
+In the following steps, I will demonstrate assigning privelidges to different agents and users for tickets that will need to be resolved.
 </p>
 <br />

 <p>
 <a href='https://postimg.cc/rKWf1r8S' target='_blank'><img src='https://i.postimg.cc/rKWf1r8S/Untitled-design-5.png' height="80%" width="80%" border='0' alt='Untitled-design-5'/></a>
 <p>
 Here we are configuring roles for Admins/agents and users.
 Admin roles would be able to create, delete, edit and close tickets etc..
-Obiviously for higher ranked personel such as admins, there would be more permissions granted than agents without.
+Obiviously for higher ranked personel such as admins, there would be more permissions granted than for agents without.
 Here you can see the set up for Admins, agents and users.
 </p>
 <br />